tjvantoll/articles/kendo/angular-v-react/article.md

 }
 ```

-Although I think the syntax here is elegant, I do have some performance concerns, as styled components applies CSS at runtime rather than build time, and I’m concerned about the cost of doing that at scale.
+Although I do initially like the CSS-in-JS methodology, I do have some performance concerns, as styled components applies CSS at runtime rather than build time, and I’m concerned about the cost of doing that at scale.

 I know that there are CSS-in-JS options that apply styling at build time, and this is a topic I intend to research over the next few weeks.